Georgia Military College: Athletics

 Georgia Military College competes in soccer, tennis, golf, cross country, softball, and football.
+The college's sports teams are nicknamed the Bulldogs.

-The football program has firmly established itself as one of the finest junior college programs in the country.
+The college football program has firmly established itself as one of the finest junior college programs in the country.
 Since 1991, GMC has developed 36 All-Americans, won the Junior College National Championship in 2001, played for the national championship in 2002, played in eight junior college bowl games, and sent over 250 young men to continue their education and athletic careers at four-year institutions across the country.
 The football team finished the 2005 season ranked second in the nation.

 On the golf course, the Bulldogs took home the 2004 NJCAA DIII National Championship Trophy, with Brendon O'Connell taking the individual title.

 Alumnus Macoumba Kandji scored the game-winning goal in the 2010 MLS Cup, lifting the Colorado Rapids soccer team over FC Dallas.